 8. Do you have other WWOOFers?

 This might be important to you depending on what experience you are looking for.
 WWOOFing with other WWOOFers is a great way to make friends and find travel buddies.
 The downside is that it might mean less time spent with your WWOOFing hosts, so you don’t get that “family” experience.

-9. How long do you need help for?
+9. How long do you need help?

-WWOOFers can stay with hosts from anywhere between three days to three months!
+WWOOFers can stay with hosts for anywhere between three days to three months!
 It depends on what your arrangement is.
 Staying with a host for at least a week is the usual duration of stay to start with.
 This is a good amount of time to see how things go.
 Then, if both you and your host are happy with the first week and agreement, then you can make further arrangements from there.
 Remember, communicate with your host throughout your stay to make sure you are not outstaying your welcome.

 More About WWOOFing and Working for Accommodation in New Zealand

 That’s it for our list of questions you need to ask before WWOOFing or working for accommodation in New Zealand.
 For more tips, check these out:

 - How to Find Work for Accommodation in New Zealand